Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Stellar modifications

-We limit all forms of stellar feedback---winds, radiation, and SNe---to stars above 20$\rm\, M_\odot$ instead of the value of 8$\rm\, M_\odot$ (lower bound for SN explosions) usually adopted in \textsc{torch}.
+We limited all forms of stellar feedback---winds, radiation, and SNe---to stars above 20$\rm\, M_\odot$ instead of the value of 8$\rm\, M_\odot$ (lower bound for SN explosions) usually adopted in \textsc{torch}.
 This is necessary to significantly reduce the number of rays on the grid, which greatly decreases the calculation time and memory overhead for the ray-tracing algorithm.
 We quantify the effects of excluding radiation and winds from stars with masses below 20$\rm\, M_\odot$ by comparing the power output in the form of winds and radiation from all stars above 8$\rm\, M_\odot$ and above 20$\rm\, M_\odot$.
+We only allowed stars above $20\rm\, M_\odot$ to explode as SNe.
+Our simulations ran for $\le 10 \rm\, Myr$, which is roughly the main-sequence lifetime of a $20\rm\, M_\odot$ star.
+Stars under $20\rm\, M_\odot$ do not explode as SNe in the timeframe of our simulations, so excluding their SNe feedback makes no practical difference for this comparison.

 The power as a function of mass in the form of EUV radiation, non-ionizing FUV radiation, and stellar wind is shown in Figure~\ref{fig:fb_energy}.
 We calculate these powers by taking stars from 8 to 100$\, \rm\, M_\odot$ in 1$\, \rm\, M_\odot$ increments, evolving them in \textsc{SeBa} for 1 Myr, and summing the energy output of each feedback channel.
 From this figure we can see that the power output of stellar winds and UV radiation is several orders of magnitude higher for stars above 20$\rm\, M_\odot$ than for stars closer to 8$\rm\, M_\odot$.
 Although stars in the 8--20~M$_\odot$ mass range still output a considerable amount of FUV radiation, stars above $20\, \rm M_\odot$ account for over $80\%$ of the total radiation power.